JamesSkemp/words/content/post/the-daily-show-is-now-available-online.md

 +++
-title = "The Daily Show is now available online" summary = "Archives of The Daily Show have recently been made available online." draft = false comments = true date = "2007-10-19T17:00:00-05:00"
+title = "The Daily Show is now available online" description = "Archives of The Daily Show have recently been made available online." draft = false comments = true date = "2007-10-19T17:00:00-05:00"